COST GUIDES

 What are the advantages of electric radiators?

-Quick and easy installation – Unlike central heating systems, no plumbing or gas connection is needed, and you don’t need annual checks
+Quick and easy installation: no plumbing or gas connection needed, and no annual checks required

-Low maintenance – They don't rely on a central boiler to work, and you don’t need to bleed radiators as you would do in a central heating system
+Low maintenance: they don't rely on a central boiler, and you don't need to bleed radiators as you would with a central heating system.
+Gas central heating also requires an annual boiler service that electric systems avoid

-Smart control – Many modern electric radiators have smart thermostats, so you can avoid overheating a room and wasting energy.
-You can also control the heating remotely via smartphone apps, so you’ll never come home to a chilly house!
+Smart control: many modern electric radiators have precise thermostats and remote smartphone apps, so you'll never come home to a chilly house

-Flexibility – They come in a variety of designs and styles
+Flexibility: they come in a variety of designs and styles to suit different rooms

-A greener option – As the UK starts to rely more on wind, solar, air source heat pumps, and other renewable energy sources, electric radiators will be more compatible with ‘greener solutions’ compared to gas-powered heating systems
+A greener option: as the UK moves toward renewable energy, including air source heat pumps, electric radiators are increasingly compatible with greener solutions compared to gas-powered heating

 What are the disadvantages of electric radiators?

-Slower to heat larger rooms or poorly insulated homes – Not ideal for large or older homes
+Slower to heat larger rooms or poorly insulated homes: not ideal for large or older properties

-Higher upfront costs – The latest smart control electric radiators can be more costly compared to standard gas central heating radiators
+Higher upfront costs: the latest smart electric radiators cost more than standard gas central heating radiators

-Relies on electricity alone – If there’s a power cut, you’ll lose your heating.
-In comparison, gas central heating systems have a manual ignition that can still provide heat
+Relies on electricity alone: if there's a power cut, you'll lose your heating.
+Gas central heating systems have a manual ignition that can still provide heat during an outage

 Do I need a professional to install an electric radiator?